Charles Reep: Criticism

-Reep's work has been heavily criticised by, among others, the writer Jonathan Wilson.
-Wilson points out that Reep's analysis shows that 91.5% of moves in the games he studied had three passes or fewer and that logically, this would mean that 91.5% of all goals should come from moves with three passes or fewer.
+The writer Jonathan Wilson has strongly criticised Reep's work.
+Wilson said that Reep's analysis shows that 91.5% of moves in the games he studied had three passes or fewer and that logically, this would mean that 91.5% of all goals should come from moves with three passes or fewer.
 However, Reep's analysis found that fewer than 80% of goals came from moves with three passes or fewer.
 Therefore, Reep's own work shows that moves with three passes or fewer are less effective than those with four or more.
 "And these figures do not even take into account the goals scored when long chains of passes have led to a dead-ball or a breakdown or even the fact that a side holding possession and making their opponents chase is likely to tire less quickly, and so will be able to pick off exhausted opponents late on.
 It is, frankly, horrifying that a philosophy founded on such a basic misinterpretation of figures could have been allowed to become a cornerstone of English coaching.
 Anti-intellectualism is one thing, but faith in wrong-headed pseudo-intellectualism is far worse."

-Wilson also points out that in World Cup matches Reep observed, the percentage of all moves comprising seven or more passes was roughly double what it was for English league games in the preceding season.
+Wilson also stated that in World Cup matches Reep observed, the percentage of all moves comprising seven or more passes was roughly double what it was for English league games in the preceding season.
 "If long, direct play really were superior, surely there would be more of it the higher the level?...
 Tactics must be conditioned by circumstances and the players available.
 Reep's apologists misinterpret the figures, but even if they had not, his method is so general as to be all but meaningless.
 Why would it follow that an approach suited to a Third Division match in Rotherham in December would be equally applicable to a World Cup game in Guadalajara in July?"

 Richard Pollard addressed these criticisms in 2019, arguing that "passing sequence data cannot be used to give information about the relative merits of direct and possession play".
 His paper provided an alternative reading of Reep's work and challenged accepted wisdom about Reep.